Some Optimizations on Detecting Gravitational Wave Using Convolutional Neural Network: Data

-In this work, the GW signal is computed using damped sinusoid waveform \citep{Abadie:2014}:
+In this work, the GW time series is computed using a damped sinusoid waveform \citep{Abadie:2014}:

-where $t_{0}$ is the emerging time of the GW signal, $f_0$ is the central frequency and $\tau = Q/(\sqrt{2}\pi f_0)$ is the decay parameter.
-The frequency $f_0$ covers a range [40, 200] Hz uniformly, and quality factors $Q$ randomly takes three values 3, 9 and 100 \citep{Abadie:2014} as the {\it fiducial} models in simulated data.
-In this paper, the detector antenna function and distance effects are hidden in the amplitude ratio assumption.
+where $t_{0}$ is the occurrence time of a GW, $f_0$ a central frequency and $\tau = Q/(\sqrt{2}\pi f_0)$ a decay parameter.
+The frequency $f_0$ covers a range [40, 200] Hz uniformly, and quality factors $Q$ randomly takes three values 3, 9 and 100 \citep{Abadie:2014} as the {\it fiducial} models in simulated data (this work also tested the detection sensitivity on more $Q$ values).

-In a supervised learning scheme, data are split into two separated sets respectively for training and testing.
-Our {\it fiducial} training data set contains 25000 only Gaussian noise and 25000 signals injected in Gaussian noise.
-Our {\it fiducial} test data set contains 95000 only Gaussian noise and 95000 signals.
-In application, it is difficult to ensure that the $A^{S/N}$ of every test data to be processed is in the range of training data.
-Therefore, the test data are computed with a broader $A^{S/N}$ range than that $A^{S/N}$ in training data.
-In this work, the $A^{S/N}$ ranges of training data and test data are [0.2, 0.8] and [0.15,1.05] respectively.
-We also simulate 95000 test signals with $Q=30,50,70$ to test the generalization of our approach.
-Each data set is simulated with a different Gaussian noise realization for both training and test data set.
-A signal with $A^{S/N}$=0.3 is presented in Fig. \ref{Fig:GW_flow}.
+In a supervised learning scheme, a training set and a test set are two requisites.
+The training set is a knowledge carrier in this kind GW detection scheme and a proposed scheme should be established by learning from them.
+The test data set acts as a referee to be used in objectively evaluating the performance of the established model.
+In application, however, it is difficult to make sure that training data and test data accurately share the same noise contamination, occurrence time $t_0$, $f_0$ or SNR.
+Therefore, each training data and test data are computed based on randomly and independently generated noise, $t_0$, $f_0$ and SNR in this work.

+To evaluate the performance comprehensively and illustrate the methods optimizing the proposed scheme, this work constructs a series of training sets and test sets with various parameter configurations.
+More about the purposes can be found in section \ref{sec:Experiments}.
+To be clearly, configurations of these data sets are presented in Table \ref{Tab:DataSets}.

+In each practical case, a GW detection scheme only can learn from a limited number of training data/templates, whose parameters cover a limited number of values.
+For example, in this work, the training set$^1$ covers 25000 cases of $t_0$ and SNR.
+It is impossible to enumerate all possible configurations in a training set.
+In application, however, there are infinite number of potential configurations of parameters, e.g., occurrence time $t_0$, $f_0$, $A^{S/N}$, even in a restricted ranges.
+The potential cases to be dealt with should have more diversity than that of training data in both theory and application.
+Therefore, some data with different parameter configurations from that of training data should be processed satisfactorily.
+To evaluate this performance as good as possible, this work used much more test data than training data, and the parameter ranges of the test data are larger than that of training data.